julio859/slot-jsx-pragma/README.md

 1. **Slottable is optional**: If you don't have wrappers or siblings to the children, you don't need `Slottable`
 2. **Single Slottable**: Only one `Slottable` per `Slot` (if you use it)
+3. **Direct child**: `Slottable` must be a direct child of `Slot`; use its render function to build nested markup
-3. **Single Host Element**: The child you're slotting onto must be exactly one React element
+4. **Single Host Element**: The child you're slotting onto must be exactly one React element
-4. **Prop Merging**: Host props override component props (except for className, style, ref, and event handlers)
+5. **Prop Merging**: Host props override component props (except for className, style, ref, and event handlers)

 ## Examples